2013 U.S. Open Cup final: Real Salt Lake

 Real Salt Lake's best finish prior to the 2013 tournament was in 2011, when they reached the quarterfinals, losing 2–0 away to FC Dallas.
 On May 28, 2013, Real played in the third round at home versus the Atlanta Silverbacks of the NASL at Rio Tinto Stadium.
-The end result was a 3–2 win in overtime.
+The result was a 3–2 win in overtime.
 In the fourth round, they played against the Charleston Battery of the USL PRO league on June 12, 2013.
 Real Salt Lake won 5–2 after extra time.

 In the quarterfinals, Real played against the Carolina RailHawks of the NASL on June 26, 2013.
 Salt Lake won 3–0 with goals from Tony Beltran in the 35th minute, Chris Wingert in the 51st minute, and Álvaro Saborío in the 86th minute.

 In the semifinals, Real played against the Portland Timbers of the MLS on August 7, 2013.
-The end result was a 2–1 victory for Real with goals from Álvaro Saborío in the 7th minute and Joao Plata in the 78th minute.
+The result was a 2–1 victory for Real with goals from Álvaro Saborío in the 7th minute and Joao Plata in the 78th minute.
 In the final minutes, Portland scored with a goal by Diego Valeri.